 Wilder Systems, an automation supplier based in Austin, Texas, USA, developed the first robotic "drive-thru" washing system for aircraft, using RoboDK for robot simulation and programming purposes.

-The hardware includes two Fanuc 6-axis robot arms, each mounted on a lear axis and synchronized using a PLC.
+The hardware includes two Fanuc 6-axis robot arms, each mounted on a linear axis and synchronized using a PLC.

 A custom post processor was used to allow the synchronization of both robots.